ewoudb33/ewoudb33.github.io/_posts/2020-09-12-churn-prediction.md

 Customer churn is when an existing customer stops doing business with a company.

-For this occasion, I will analyze a telecom dataset (source: Kaggle) and predict customer churn by using three different machine learning algorithms.
+For this occasion, I will analyze a telecom dataset (source: https://www.kaggle.com/blastchar/telco-customer-churn) and predict customer churn by using three different machine learning algorithms.

 The dataset has 20 features and 1 predictor that shows if a customer has churned or not (Yes = churned and No = not churned).
 The top 5 rows of the dataset looks like this: